-Annual inflation is projected to remain in the 1.5 percent to 3.0 percent range, while local population growth is projected to remain below 1.0 percent annually.
+Annual inflation has increased over the last 12 months and is projected to remain in the 6.0 percent to 8.0 percent range, while local population growth is projected to remain below 1.0 percent annually.
 Development activity is projected to trend upward with the potential for several projects to seek development approval during the next two-year period.